-SECTION 1.
-Section 1367.65 of the Health and Safety Code is amended to read:
+SEC.
+2. Section 1367.65 of the Health and Safety Code is amended to read:

-- 1367.65. (a) (1) A health care service plan contract issued, amended, or renewed on or after January 1, 2000, excluding a specialized health care service plan contract, shall provide coverage for mammography for screening or diagnostic purposes upon referral by a participating nurse practitioner, participating certified nurse-midwife, participating physician assistant, or participating physician, providing care to the patient and operating within the scope of practice provided under existing law. - (2) This subdivision does not prevent application of copayment or deductible provisions in a plan, nor shall this subdivision be construed to require that a plan be extended to cover any other procedures under an individual or a group health care service plan contract. - (b) A health care service plan contract issued, amended, or renewed on or after January 1, 2023, excluding a specialized health care service plan contract, shall provide coverage without imposing cost sharing for screening mammography and medically necessary diagnostic breast imaging, including diagnostic breast imaging following an abnormal mammography result and for an enrollee indicated to have a risk factor associated with breast cancer, including family history or known genetic mutation.
-Diagnostic breast imaging includes breast magnetic resonance imaging, breast ultrasound, and other clinically indicated diagnostic testing. - (c) This section does not authorize an enrollee to receive the services required to be covered by this section if those services are furnished by a nonparticipating provider, unless the enrollee is referred to that provider by a participating physician, nurse practitioner, or certified nurse-midwife providing care. - SEC.
-2. Section 10123.81 of the Insurance Code is amended to read: - 10123.81. (a) (1) An individual or group policy of disability insurance or self-insured employee welfare benefit plan shall be deemed to provide coverage for mammography for screening or diagnostic purposes upon the referral of a participating nurse practitioner, participating certified nurse-midwife, participating physician assistant, or participating physician, providing care to the patient and operating within the scope of practice provided under existing law.
+1367.65. (a) On or after January 1, 2000, each health care service plan contract, except a specialized health care service plan contract, that is issued, amended, delivered, or renewed shall be deemed to provide coverage for mammography for screening or diagnostic purposes upon referral by a participating nurse practitioner, participating certified nurse-midwife, participating physician assistant, or participating physician, providing care to the patient and operating within the scope of practice provided under existing law.

+- (b)This section does not prevent application of copayment or deductible provisions in a plan, nor shall this section be construed to require that a plan be extended to cover any other procedures under an individual or a group health care service plan contract.
+This section does not authorize a plan enrollee to receive the services required to be covered by this section if those services are furnished by a nonparticipating provider, unless the plan enrollee is referred to that provider by a participating physician, nurse practitioner, or certified nurse midwife providing care. - (b) A health care service plan contract issued, amended, or renewed on or after January 1, 2023, shall provide coverage for medically necessary diagnostic or supplemental breast examination for screening or diagnostic purposes upon the referral of a participating nurse practitioner, participating certified nurse-midwife, participating physician assistant, or participating physician, providing care to the patient and operating within the scope of practice provided under existing law.